fdilke/bewl/README.md

 [This presentation](http://prezi.com/dwrz2mft3y-g/?utm_campaign=share&utm_medium=copy&rc=ex0share) explains the new "intrinsic" Bewl 2.0 DSL and why it's better than the previous "diagrammatic" 1.0 one.

+If you want to use Bewl as a learning aid to study category theory, [start here](https://github.com/fdilke/bewl/raw/master/CommandLine.md)

 # Intended applications

 - Explore the topos of graphs.
 Bewl will let us talk about graphs as if they were sets